NehGuk/NehGuk.github.io/README.md

 ## Description

 French writer Saint-Exupéry once wrote that "perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
 I love this quote!
-It is my hope that most of my designs can reflect this idea: I want my projects to reflect a sense of minimalism, purposefulness and elegance.
+It is my hope that most of my designs can reflect this idea: I want my projects to convey a sense of minimalism, purposefulness and elegance.

 ## Built with